cypher4859/command-line-murders-in-docker/README.md

 To figure out whodunit, you need access to a command line.

-Once you're ready, pull the `cypher4859/command-line-murders:latest` image and run `docker container run -it /bin/bash`.
+Once you're ready, pull the `cypher4859/command-line-murders:latest` image and run with `docker container run -it cypher4859/command-line-murders:latest /bin/bash`.

 You should hve a Terminal; Go to the location of the files, and start by reading the file 'instructions'.